About Me

 • When the soup is boiling once more, lower the heat to a simmer, break the spaghetti into 25 mm (1 in) lengths and add this.
 Stir to separate the pieces of pasta.

-• Add salt and pepper.
-Minestrone responds well to ½ tsp of cracked black pepper.
+• Gind in a generous amoun of pepper.
+Minestrone also responds well to ½ tsp of cracked black pepper.
 Taste after a couple of minutes to see if it needs more salt.

 • Cook until the spaghetti has softened – you can bring it back up to pressure for 3 minutes if you wish.